asyarb/gatsby-plugin-exact-client-paths/README.md

 heavily reliant on browser specific accessors like `window`.

-This plugin establishes a `<Router>` behind the scenes of your index page that will render your SSR'd index page or a client rendered page if the path matches what you specify in the plugin options.
+This plugin establishes a `<Router>` behind the scenes of your index page that will render your SSR'd index page or a client rendered page if the current path matches what you specify in the `clientPaths` plugin options.

 ## Current Limitations